GooMiHo/mr-app-library-challenge/README.md

   * `sortChoice` keeps track of which sort is turned on, if any.
 It determines how the list is sorted.

 * **Local storage** is used to store `book`, the most recently viewed book.
 If the user clicks on a hyperlink leaving the app site, the book info is stored.
 Upon hitting the back button, the data is retrieved from local storage and used to repopulate the page.

+## Notes

+404 (Not Found) errors will appear in the console.
+This is because a 404 has to be thrown to trip the `e.target.onerror` in `BookImage()` to change to a working image.